aflah-m/Wild-Aware/README.md

-# 🐘 WILD EYE: Wild Animal Intrusion Detection System
+# 🐘 WILD-AWARE: Wild Animal Intrusion Detection System

 > A real-time wildlife detection system using **YOLOv8** to identify **elephants** and **bears** via webcam and trigger an **alarm** for early warning.